Big-Life-Lab/PHES-ODM-sharing/docs/tech-spec.md

 ### CSV rule parsing

-1. open schema file
+1. read csv, or fail with OSError
+2. normalize NA values
+3. validate headers, or fail with ParseError(s)
-2. parse each line into a rule obj:
+4. parse each row into a rule obj:
-    - validate and throw exception on error
+    - validate rule, or accumulate ParseError(s):
-3. add each rule obj to a dictionary with rule id as key
+        - coerce values into the right types
+        - check existence of required values
+        - check operator values
+5. return a dict with rule-ids and rules, or raise accumulated errors

-Error messages should contain all the necessary info to find and fix the issue, including the line number, row number, rule id and column name (if applicable).
+Error messages should contain all the necessary info to find and fix the issue, including the line number and column name (if applicable).
+Errors can be accumulated, but the result is only valid if no errors occured.
-Parsing can be wrapped in a try-block to accumulate errors instead of aborting on the first error.
-This is a viable option since each line is parsed individually, and their relationships aren't taken into account before the next (AST generation) step.

 ### AST generation